pydio/pydio-doc-admin-guide/1_installation_guides/11_backup_cells_installation.md

 __(1)__ For macos users the path is `~/Library/Application\ Support/Pydio/cells` the `~` being your home path.

 ### Back your datasources

+To back other datasources you only need to copy the parent repository of the datasource (this step is mandatory) because the parent repository contains the `.minio.sys` folder which is required to have a functioning datasource [*you can find more details about datasources here*](https://pydio.com/en/docs/developer-guide/data).

+For instance your datasource is located in this path, `/home/pydio/datasource/firstds` the `.minio.sys` will be located in `/home/pydio/datasource/<location of .minio.sys>` then to back your datasource you must atleast back the parent folder `datasource` it's path being `/home/pydio/datasource` because it contains both your datasource(containing the data) and `.minio.sys`(the datasource config file).

 ### Back up your database

-To back up the database you can use the `mysql dump` tool which will give you an sql file with all the datas at the moment of the backup, here's an example for the cells database, `mysqldump -u <user> -p cells > /home/pydio/cells_back.sql`, to explain the command and the options, `-u <user>` is to use a specific user, `-p` will prompt you for the passowrd then `cells` is the database name, `> /home/pydio/cells.sql` is to choose where you want to target the save, you can choose which ever path you want as long as you can write inside it.
+To back up the database you can use the `mysql dump` tool which will give you an sql file with all the datas at the moment of the backup, here's an example for the cells database, `mysqldump -u <user> -p cells > /home/pydio/cells_back.sql`, to explain the command and the options, `-u <user>` is to use a specific user, `-p` will prompt you for the mysql passowrd then `cells` is the database name, `> /home/pydio/cells.sql` is to choose where you want to target the save, you can choose which ever path you want as long as you can write inside it.

-To rexport the database from your sql backup file use the following command : `mysql -u root -p cells < /home/pydio/cells_back.sql`, in details, `-u <user>`, `-p` work as explained above, `cells`(make sure it already exists) is the database name then `< PathToTheSqlFile.sql`
+To import the database from your sql backup file use the following command : `mysql -u root -p cells < /home/pydio/cells_back.sql`, in details, `-u <user>`, `-p` work as explained above, `cells`(make sure it already exists) is the database name then `< PathToTheSqlFile.sql`

 ### Recovery

 As it is explained previously if you have saved all of your cells installation (the `~/.config/pydio/cells` folder) somewhere you can rest assured that it will always be usable, you only need a cells binary and the folder to be put in its default location which is for linux distributions `~/.config/pydio/cells` and for MacOS `~/Library/Application\ Support/Pydio/cells`, and then you can **start** cells `./cells start` if you copied all the folder it's initial location `~/.config/pydio/cells` (the path needs to be the same), cells will use the `pydio.json` to recover the configuration and will run directly you do not need to install it.

+**If you recover on another server that has a different ip you must change all of the occurences in the `pydio.json` such as bind_host, external_host and the datasources host.**